CEWD-sandbox/CEWD-Courses/README.md

 >Please feel free to copy any of the code in this repo

-To view the live version of the CEWD courses webpage project https://cewd-sandbox.github.io/CEWD-Courses/
+To view the live version of the CEWD courses webpage project see => https://cewd-sandbox.github.io/CEWD-Courses/